 - Get the help of a relative or friend, if needed.
 This may be especially important for parents who are single or live alone.

 - Set up a file system using a file cabinet, drawer, box, binders, or loose-leaf notebooks.

 - Review bills soon after getting them and note any questions about charges.

 - Save and file all bills, payment receipts, and Explanations of Benefits forms.
 If you use checks, your bank or credit union can tell you how to get copies of canceled checks if needed.
 If you have to get canceled checks or proof of online payments from banks or credit card companies, you may be charged a fee.

 - Keep a daily log of events and expenses; a calendar with space for writing is useful.

 - Keep a list of cancer care team members and all other contacts with their phone and fax numbers and e-mail addresses.

 - Find out what’s tax deductible and be sure to keep the originals of those records.
 (See the “To learn more” section for the IRS phone number.)

 When you have problems paying a medical bill

 Many families go through times when they find it hard to pay their bills on time.
-Most hospitals and agencies are willing to discuss and work with you to resolve these problems.
+Most hospitals and agencies are willing to work with you to resolve these problems.
 To help keep a good credit rating, pay attention to notices that say the bill will soon be turned over to a collection agency.
 You want to avoid this if at all possible.
 But don’t pay any bill until you have the final Explanation of Benefits from your insurance company (and if your child is covered under 2 plans, wait until you have the one from the secondary insurance too).
 Call the billing department that sent the bill if there’s a difference between your bill and the Explanation of Benefits.
 Be persistent about this.